Below are the available bulk discount rates for each individual item when you purchase a certain amount

 ● HIGH PRESSURE RADIATOR CAP (1.6)

-● If you have a big bore kit installed on your engine with a higher then stock compression ratio which usually has a higher combustion chamber temperature, then it's a good idea not to overlook this and to tune the cooling capacity of your engine at the same time you are tuning the performance of your engine.
+● If you have a big bore kit installed on your engine with a higher than stock compression ratio, which usually results in a higher combustion chamber temperature, then it's a good idea not to overlook this and to tune the cooling capacity of your engine at the same time you are tuning the performance of your engine.

 If you don't balance this out, then it's possible to run in to an overheating engine with a risk on damage and coolant boiling over everywhere which is not only uncomfortable while you are traveling, it would stop your journey right there.

 With a situation going on like this you can't continue traveling and you are forced to wait until the engine has been cooled down to remove the pressure cap and to refill your radiator with coolant so you can continue your journey with a high risk that the story will be repeated again once you start driving.

 ● A simple device like this 1.6 High Pressure Radiator Cap will help you to raise the boiling point seriously from your coolant and avoid your liquid to turn in to steam.

 To understand this we need to give a short word of explanation about coolant (antifreeze) and the role of radiator pressure in general...

 It might surprise you that the specific heat capacity of ethylene glycol–based water solutions (coolant) is less than that of pure water; in a 50 percent solution, ethylene glycol’s specific heat capacity compared with pure water is decreased at least 20 percent at 2°C (36°F) and about 17 percent at 93°C (200°F).